trevor-leon/trevor-leon.github.io/_posts/2023-06-25-enhancement-three.md

 }
 ```

 The repository classes utilize the Daos and are used by the LoginViewModel for database access.
-The LoginViewModel bridges the gap between the UI and the database.
+The LoginViewModel bridges the gap between the user interface (UI) and the database.

 ### [LoginViewModel.kt](https://github.com/trevor-leon/CS-499-Kotlin-Login/blob/master/app/src/main/java/com/example/kotlinlogin/ui/login/LoginViewModel.kt)